 - Pond Boys and curried eggs at the halfway hut

-All three golf courses are situated in popular tourist destinations like Colombo, the Island’s capital, Nuwara Eliya, the British colonial city in cool mountainous tea-country and Kandy, the nation’s second city.
+Sri Lanka’s must-play courses are situated in Colombo, the Island’s capital, Nuwara Eliya, the British colonial city in cool mountainous tea-country; Kandy, Sri Lanka’s second city – and lastly on the far tip of its South Eastern coast.

 Reaching this course through the chaos of Sri Lankan traffic is not the ideal settler for the first tee.

 Lane discipline and road markings are non-existent and overtaking at the beep of a horn happens anywhere, even on sharp blind bends.
-After winding through tuk tuk’s (three-wheeled taxis), Leyland buses and the occasional Morris Minor, you’ll be surprised to find this prestigious affluent club situated among inner-city slums where poverty is rife.
+After winding through tuk tuk’s (three-wheeled taxis), Leyland buses and the occasional Morris Minor, I was surprised to find this prestigious affluent club situated among inner-city slums where poverty is rife.

 Locals often dry their washing on the club’s outer fence, but once inside the gate it’s a world of privilege and luxury.